KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 ### ThirdWeb role-gated transfer restrictions cannot be overridden

-Some contracts — particularly those deployed through ThirdWeb's `DropERC721` template — use role-based access control on every transfer.
+Some contracts... particularly those deployed through ThirdWeb's `DropERC721` template use role-based access control on every transfer.
 The admin can revoke `TRANSFER_ROLE` from `address(0)`, which effectively makes the token non-transferable until the admin re-grants it.

 LIFEBOAT handles this correctly: `estimateGas` detects the revert and skips the token.
 This is the right behavior.
 There is no workaround.
 The contract admin holds the key, not the user.
 No tool — including LIFEBOAT — can override a restriction that lives inside the contract itself.